 Right: Attic black-figure dinos attributed to Sophilos (c.
 580-570 BCE).
 British Museum 1971.1101.1.
 Photo: ArchaiOptix (CC BY-SA 4.0)

 The state of preservation for the Sophilos Dinos (right) is significantly better than that of the Francois Vase (left), but they are nevertheless quite similar in their depiction of the wedding procession.
 At the far right of both processions (the top register on the body/shoulder of both vases), Peleus stands facing the procession with his back to a columned structure, representing his palace.
 He is in a position to greet his guests, holding a kantharos (wine cup) in one painting and standing with his hand raised in salutation in the other.
 The various gods are more difficult to identify individually, but in both paintings, the processions are led by a goddess holding a kerykeion (herald's staff).
 That would be Iris, the female messenger of the gods.
 Her male counterpart, Hermes, is further back on both vases driving a chariot (not pictured).
 The centaur Cheiron is easily recognizable in both processions thanks to his distinctive anatomy and carrying a few hares/deer tied to a stick over his shoulder.
 The wine god Dionysos is among the forward members of the processions as well, recognizable by his distinctive grape vine (he is painted en face on the Francois Vase, which is unusual for the medium).
-All of the figures in the procession are named, but these are the ones with clear attributes for the layperson.
+All of the figures in the procession are named, but I have only reviewed the ones with clear attributes for the layperson to recognize.
 As is common in black-figure, female flesh is painted white while male flesh remains black.

 The shepherd to whom Zeus directed Hermes, with the golden apple and three goddesses in tow, was none other than the Trojan Prince Paris or Alexandros.
 How was it that Paris, a prince of Troy, found himself looking after sheep in the hinterlands of Troy?
 The story according to Apollodorus is thus: